chriscamacho/Jgles2/readme.md

 So is there a better way to organise a subset?
 ----------------------------------------------

-I aim to provide (in the end) just three classes
+I aim to provide (in the end) just three (or four) classes

 Jgles2.util    some platform specific stuff, general utilities etc.

 Jgles2.EGL     access to libEGL

 Jgles2.GLES2   access to libGLES v2.0

+Jgles2.Kazmath  I might breakout kazmath from the util class